Menu

 IMPLEMENTATION

 We teach PSHE once a week and follow a spiral curriculum that revisits and builds on learning from previous years.
 There is plenty of opportunity throughout the School year to incorporate PSHE through other areas of the School curriculum and whole School events.
+Sharing the Agora Values and linking these to their own and experiences of others supports the children to good school citizens.
+Weekly circle times provides a chance to share thoughts and feelings and discuss topical issues.

 IMPACT